Geosynchronous/P8-Feed-Reader-Testing/README.md

 ## How to purposely fail a Specification Test
-- By changing parts of, like the spelling of an object in the `app.js` related to any of the tests in the `feedreader.js` file is one way to do it
+- By changing parts of code, like the spelling of an object in the `app.js` related to any of the tests in the `feedreader.js` file is one way to do it
 - you can also add or remove the prefix `.not` from the `.toBe()` ot `toBeDefined()` **matchers** in the `feedreader.js` file

 ![Screenshot Code Change](https://github.com/Geosynchronous/P8-Feed-Reader-Testing/blob/master/DocImages/Screen%20Shot%202016-11-23%20at%203.50.45%20PM.png)

-- just save your changes and reload the index.html file in your browser to see the results
+- just save your changes and reload the `index.html` file in your browser to see the results